i386x/pubdocs/Rust/README.md

   * macros from external crates, imported by the `macro_use` attribute applied to an `extern crate`, are included into the `macro_use` prelude
 * **Tool prelude**
-  * includes tool names for external tools in the type name space
+  * includes tool names for external tools in the type namespace
-  * in the tool prelude, each tool resides in its own name space
+  * in the tool prelude, each tool resides in its own namespace
   * when a tool attribute is recognized by the compiler (i.e. when a tool is found in the tool prelude), the compiler accepts it without any warning
     * `rustc` currently recognizes the tools `rustfmt` and `clippy`